MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// Get the Mime type of content to be saved [propget] HRESULT ContentMimeType([out, retval] LPWSTR* value);

-  /// Indicates if client side cancelled the silent save as, TRUE means cancelled.
-  /// When the event is invoked, the download won't start.
-A programmatic call will
+  /// You can set this to TRUE to cancel the Save As.
+Then the download won't start.
-  /// return COREWEBVIEW2_SAVE_AS_CANCELLED as well.
+  /// A programmatic call will return COREWEBVIEW2_SAVE_AS_CANCELLED as well.
   ///
   /// The default value is FALSE.
   ///